dezordi/dezordi/README.md

 ### Hi there 👋,

 I'm a Bioinformatician.
 I work with development and aplication of bioinformatics workflows applied to human and viral genomics.
-Moreover I`m doing a PhD studying the SARS-CoV-2 evolution.
-I’m currently learning AWS and WDL.
+Moreover I'm doing a PhD studying the SARS-CoV-2 evolution.
+I’m currently learning AWS, WDL and Rust.

 ### I build with